 Comment on Ken Zimmerman on ‘Clarence Ayres on the economic concept of capital’

-You say: “The confusion and uncertainty is inherent in the social sciences, including economics.”
+Ken Zimmerman says: “The confusion and uncertainty is inherent in the social sciences, including economics.”
 Here you have in a nutshell the triple self-deception of Heterodoxy which neatly explains its own failure.

 (ii) But things are far worse.
 When the representative economist is criticized for his gross conceptual blunders he defends them like a feudal prerogative.
-Both orthodox and heterodox economists subscribe to the Humpty Dumpty methodology "’When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’
+Both orthodox and heterodox economists subscribe to the Humpty Dumpty methodology "‘When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’
 ‘The question is,’ said Alice, ‘whether you can make words mean so many different things.’
 ‘The question is,’ said Humpty Dumpty, ‘which is to be master — that's all’.”
-(Carroll, Through the Looking-Glass).#3 The utter foolishness of Heterodoxy consists in idealizing arbitrariness and sloppiness as superior methodology and praising Keynes and the Cambridge School of Loose Verbal Reasoning as role model.#4
+(Carroll, Through the Looking-Glass).#3 The utter foolishness of Heterodoxy consists of idealizing arbitrariness and sloppiness as superior methodology and praising Keynes and the Cambridge School of Loose Verbal Reasoning as a role model.#4

 (iii) The worst self-deception of Heterodoxy, though, is not to realize that economics, to begin with, is not a science of behavior (Hudík, 2011).
-Economics is not a social science like psychology/sociology and not a natural science like physics but a system science.#4 The foolishness of Heterodoxy consists in sharing with Orthodoxy the fundamental error that economics is primarily about individual/social behavior.
+Economics is NOT a social science like psychology/sociology and NOT a natural science like physics but a systems science.#4 The foolishness of Heterodoxy consists of sharing with Orthodoxy the fundamental error that economics is primarily about individual/social behavior.
 The not so new news is that the so-called social sciences are not sciences at all but what Feynman famously called cargo cult sciences because “By having a vague theory it is possible to get either result. ...
 It is usually said when this is pointed out, ‘When you are dealing with psychological matters things can't be defined so precisely’.
 Yes, but then you cannot claim to know anything about it.”
 (Feynman, 1992, p.
 159)

 Science, to recall, is about knowledge.
 Waffling about things that cannot be known is left to sitcoms.

 As you correctly observe ‘confusion and uncertainty is inherent in the social sciences’.
 The fact of the matter is that Heterodoxy has not found in the last 100 years — roughly since Veblen — the way out of the fool’s paradise ‘where it is possible to get either result’ or, as Keynes aptly put it, where ‘nothing is clear and everything is possible’ (1973, p.
 292).
-To the contrary, it is pretty obvious that most orthodox and heterodox economists feel well at home there.
+On the contrary, it is pretty obvious that most orthodox and heterodox economists feel well at home there.

 Heterodoxy, though, has one valid point: there is no good reason at all why orthodox fools should occupy more space in academia than heterodox fools.